UFRGS-CAROL/radiation-benchmarks/src/cuda/darknet/README.md

-#THIS REPOSITORY WAS COPY FROM http://pjreddie.com/darknet, for research purposes only#
+#THIS REPOSITORY WAS COPIED FROM http://pjreddie.com/darknet, for research purposes only#
 ![Darknet Logo](http://pjreddie.com/media/files/darknet-black-small.png)

 #Darknet#